gokulakrishnan-nagarajan/scaler-full-stack-project/README.md

 -   It supports search & filter
 -   User can add items to the cart
 -   The cart page displays all the products added
+-   The checkout page shows the summary of items and total sum to pay

 # Steps to run the application locally